prataprc/prataprc.github.io/_posts/2013-05-20-pagd-rst-directives.md

 .. youtube:: 7-qGKqveZaM
 ```

-You can also apply custom styling for youtube widgets in your site my
+You can also apply custom styling for Youtube widgets in your site my
 modifying the CSS styling for `div.rst-youtube` selectors inside
 `media/myblog.css` file.